UltraCart/rest_api_v2_sdk_ruby/docs/AutoOrderApi.md

 Update multiple auto orders

 Update multiple auto orders on the UltraCart account.
+To cancel an auto order, set enabled to false and supply either cancel_reason or canceled_by_user, which records the change as a cancellation and fires the auto order cancel notifications.
+Setting enabled to false without either field records a disable.

 ### Examples